elrobitaille/FIIGNET/README.md

 `git clone https://github.com/NVlabs/stylegan3`

-Get Package for Virtual Environment:

-`pip install virtualenv`

-Create the virtual environment:

-`python -m venv env_name`

-### 1. Activate the virtual environment:
+### 1. Install Requirements

-MacOS/Unix:

-`source env_name/bin/activate`

-Windows:

-`.\env_name\Scripts\activate`

-Install Requirements:

-`pip install -r gan_requirements.txt`

 ### 2. Use Make Resize (Part 1)
-Be sure to Make Images Square Size and Power of 2 (For Example: 256x256, 512x512)
+Be sure to make images square size and power of 2 (For example: 256x256, 512x512)

 ### 3. Creating the GAN ZIP file:
 Please check the StyleGAN3 Repo for More Information.